alleyinteractive/sasslint-webpack-plugin/README.md

 ### Options

-You can pass a [sasslint options](https://github.com/sasstools/sass-lint/blob/develop/docs/sass-lint.yml) yml file directly by adding a `sasslint` entry in your webpack config for global options:
+You can add a [sasslint options](https://github.com/sasstools/sass-lint/blob/develop/docs/sass-lint.yml) yml file, by adding it in location where webpack is ran from, or by a custom path by adding a `sasslint` entry in your webpack config for global options:

 ```js
 module.exports = {